michaelnordmeyer/jekyll-theme-nix/README.md

 ## Feed.xml and Sitemap.xml

-Both are included in the theme and don't need dependencies to `jekyll-feed` or `jekyll-sitemap`.
-For a standard Jekyll installation, they work out-of-the-box.
+Both are included in the theme and don't need dependencies to `jekyll-feed` and `jekyll-sitemap` plugins.
+For a standard Jekyll installation, they work out-of-the-box if both files are copied to the Jekyll directory.

 If hosted with the Github pages plugin, those plugins are already included and will automatically be used instead.
 To overwrite this, both files have to be copied manually from the theme's repository root to the site's repository root.

+Because feeds are generated once, they can only support one icon, which why the light variant was chosen.